Sampling Bias – Types, Examples & How to Avoid It

 • Data analysis: During data analysis, make sure to compare your findings to existing research and statistics.
 Moreover, be wary if your own survey seems to prove your hypothesis perfectly because then it is highly likely that you experienced sampling bias.

 • Visualization: Another method to check for sampling bias can be the visualization of your results through diagrams, heatmaps or comparative visualization.
-The visualized results may help you recognise possible flaws in your study design and sampling, as well as the results of your research.
+The visualized results may help you recognize possible flaws in your study design and sampling, as well as the results of your research.

 • Review: The input from an independent expert or even your family and friends can help identify biases in your study.
 Furthermore, you can also conduct smaller pre-testing or pilot studies to double-check your results.